torproject/stem/docs/tutorials/the_little_relay_that_could.rst

 When you change your torrc you'll need to either restart Tor is issue a SIGHUP for the new settings to take effect.
 Now let's write a script that tells us how many bytes Tor has sent and received since it started.
+Note that there are a `few ways to connect to Tor <../faq.html#how-do-i-connect-to-tor>`_.
 If you're unfamiliar with the '**with**' keyword then see `here
 <../faq.html#what-is-that-with-keyword-i-keep-seeing-in-the-tutorials>`_...